b12-archive/tape-css/Readme.md

 ######  4

 Whenever you want to see how your layout actually looks like, use `test.only`.
-We’ll only execute this one test and we won’t clean up afterwards.
+We’ll only execute this one test and we won’t reset the DOM and styles afterwards.
 That’s pretty useful while debugging.

 ```js
 test('All is well', /* … */);